Slickplan

 4. Online tools to find your sitemap

-If the above methods aren’t cutting it, you can go the more advanced route of using an online tool to get to that sitemap view.
+If the above methods aren’t cutting it, you can go the more advanced route of using an online tool to get to the sitemap view.

 SEO Site Checkup

-Designed specifically for sitemap discovery and site search, the SEO Site Checkup tool is a simple way to confirm a sitemap’s presence on a website and, if present, provides its URL.
+Designed specifically for sitemap discovery and site search, SEO Site Checkup is a simple sitemap checker tool that confirms a sitemap’s presence on a website and provides its URL.

-Just enter your website URL then click "Checkup" and the tool will then analyze your site and show you your sitemap URL (plus a ton of other search engine optimization info), saving you the effort of manually searching for it.
+Just enter your website URL, click “Checkup” and the tool will then analyze your site and find the sitemap location (plus a ton of other search engine optimization info), saving you the effort of manually searching for it.

-On the other hand, these tools from Google and Bing are both indispensable for website management and free.
-These platforms are also where you’ll submit your XML sitemaps to enhance the effectiveness of crawling and indexing.
+On the other hand, free tools from Google and Bing are both indispensable for website management.
+These platforms are also where you’ll submit your own site maps to improve the effectiveness of search engine crawlers in getting your site properly indexed.

-Navigating these tools is straightforward, in both Bing and GSC, here’s the process to view a website sitemap:
+Navigating them is straightforward.
+In both Bing and GSC, here’s the process to view a website sitemap:

 • Login